Murder of Margaret Perry: Deaths of Burns, Dignam, Starrs

 In June 1992, shortly after the recovery of Perry's body, the PIRA admitted responsibility for the killing of three men, whose bodies were found at different roadsides in County Armagh.
 The IRA claimed the men, all members of the IRA, were undercover agents for MI5 and the RUC Special Branch.
 The IRA had murdered them, leaving their naked, hooded bodies in ditches.
 The bodies bore evidence of torture and each had a single bullet wound to the back of the head.
 They were Gregory Burns (aged 33), John Dignam (aged 32) and Aidan Starrs (aged 29), all natives of Portadown.

 The IRA justified the killings by stating they were guilty of the abduction and murder of Perry.
 They claimed that Burns had had an affair with Perry.
 The IRA claimed she threatened to expose his group's intelligence links, so the men kidnapped and murdered her.
 As the bodies might have been booby-trapped, they were left in place overnight.

 Allegations by An Phoblacht

-It was later claimed, through an article in the Sinn Féin newspaper An Phoblacht, Dignam had been detained by the RUC over Perry's disappearance in the summer of 1991.
+It was later claimed, through an article in the Sinn Féin newspaper An Phoblacht, that Dignam had been detained by the RUC over Perry's disappearance in the summer of 1991.
 During interrogation, it was claimed, he confessed to her murder and implicated the other two men as well.
-The newspaper claimed that instead of arresting the three men, they were recruited as informers for the Force Research Unit, and that the man in charge of their interrogation and executions was Freddie Scappaticci, another FRU agent who had infiltrated the IRA's Internal Security Unit.
+The newspaper claimed that instead of arresting the three men, they were recruited as informers for the Force Research Unit, and that the man in charge of their interrogation and executions was Freddie Scappaticci.